When life becomes a cosmic joke, I’m ready for the punchline.

 A couple of years ago, my screenwriting partner, Erik Wolter, suggested I write a graphic novel.
 Comic cons are my thing, but I didn’t think I could pull off that kind of illustration.
 Then I found this.

 Yeah, I know.
-I illustrated a few T-shirts for the Beta Glitter Party.
+I illustrated a few T-shirts for a party back in college.
 It was a tribute to The Rocky Horror Picture Show and movies like The Warrior.
 Very punk attire was required.
 As we used to say in the ’80’s, “The party was too much fun!”

 Discovery and wonder are pulling me from the depths of grief.
 No watery pun intended.
 This was my first step in recovery.
 There will be more.